hubri/jobapp/cover-letter/letter.md

 colorlinks: true
 ...

+My name is Big Money.
+I am a Automation graduate with experience in Cloning Git Repos.

-As a computer science student with experience in software development, I was really excited to see this posting for the Software Engineering Internship that you are offering.
+I was really excited to see this posting for Anime Expert .

-I have years of experience in a wide range of environments – from software development, to traditional engineering work, and  even in a teaching role as a math instructor.
-In my last position at the University of South Florida IT Department, I led a small team where I developed models in the Django web framework.
-There, I had the pleasure of working as both a software consultant and web developer, presenting potential solutions and then implementing them for the Global Center for Hearing & Speech Research group.
-Leading a team of undergraduate students with no previous experience in software development in an agile team environment proved to be a fruitful leadership experience, as I had the pleasure of teaching multiple technologies; such as git, gitlab, Django development techniques, and the linux command line.
+I have years of experience in a wide range of disciplines – from Sub-genre labeling, to history-clearing, to cringe-suppression.

+From your job posting, the position requires never turn on subtitles, praise Neon Genesis Evangelion without ever watching it, and only play fire-emblem characters in smash bros., among other qualifications.

+From my experience in Crunchyroll, I know like 19 different languages just like Missandrei (RIP)., just call me oregon trail, because I'm down to bandwagon, and I know Roy's Fsmash's hitbox comes out on frame 14.

+Even though, I am unfamiliar and have very limited knowlegde of drawn once in my life, I am a quick and eager learner.

-That being said, I believe in working for industries that make an impact and that I am passionate for.
-With my willingness to learn and overall expertise, I am confident that I would make me a fantastic addition to your team.
+That being said, I am interested in working for industries that make an impact in Japanese Cartoons.

+With my willingness to learn and overall expertise, I am confident that I would make me a fantastic addition to Studio Goober.

-My resume and personal website will give you a greater understanding of my capabilities and qualifications.
+My resume will give you a greater understanding of my capabilities and qualifications.
 Please contact me if you have any questions.